Vajram-And-Ravi

 Sociology Optional Coaching

-Besides carrying a direct Interface, with Social Issues component, the Subject has a significant overlap with General Studies Paper II( Social Justice), General Studies Paper III ( Public Policies, Planning and Development Issues) and General Studies Paper-IV( Ethics).
-Every year at least one Essay comes from Sociology theme directly and Social Philosophy also offers lots of inputs for writing the dynamic Essays that are being asked by UPSC over the years.
+Besides carrying a direct interface with the Social Issues component, the Subject has a significant overlap with General Studies Paper II (Social Justice), General Studies Paper III (Public Policies, Planning and Development Issues), and General Studies Paper-IV (Ethics).
+Every year at least one Essay question comes from Sociology theme directly, and Social Philosophy also offers lots of inputs for writing the dynamic Essays that have been asked by UPSC over the years.

-Conducted by our esteemed Faculty Member Subas Mohapatra Sir, Our Sociology Optional Classes are meticulously crafted to offer students a comprehensive and strategic approach to UPSC Mains preparation.
+Conducted by our esteemed Faculty Member Subas Mohapatra Sir, Our Sociology Optional Course is meticulously crafted to offer students a comprehensive and strategic approach to UPSC Mains preparation.
 With a keen focus on conceptual clarity and understanding of key sociological theories and practices, we provide a structured classroom and LIVE-Online environment conducive to effective learning.

 Our classes prioritize clear and concise explanations over rote dictation, ensuring that students develop a deep understanding of sociological concepts and are well-prepared to tackle diverse questions in the exam.
 We offer meticulously curated study material that is concise, well-researched, and exam-ready, covering the entire syllabus comprehensively and in a timely manner.